zxrepo/tbblue/docs/extra-hw/wifi/WIFIand UARTReadME1st.txt

 This is nearly enough to get on an old BBS system
 -------------------------------------------------

+The TERMINAL.BAS/BIN program in UART will be further updated to allow the use of limited ANSI services until a full ANSI terminal is available for ESPAT.SYS

 Info about the sinclair retro BBS which has a limited number of connections (10 I think) run by Simone from Sinclair Software Preservation can be found at: